Shaping lives through career discovery

 Teenagers, parents, current schools careers advisors, and household name corporations, have all had their say.

 Alison Drury, CEO of independent research consultants ThinkVivid, was moved to say, “There is no doubt that the use of film was fundamental to the achievement of this score.
-I personally have never seen a 100% achievement before.”
+I personally have never seen a 100% approval rating before.”

 Held in its very own media and knowledge stores, the Working Eye platform hosts everything anyone could wish to know about career choices and thousands of job options.